 The following itinerary describes a range of museums, villas and palaces which we plan to visit.
-Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure in 2017.
+Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure.
 Participants should note that the daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. Meals included in the tour price are indicated in the detailed itinerary where: B= breakfast, L=lunch and D= evening meal.

 Venice - 14 nights

 Day 1: Thursday 28 September, Arrive Venice

 - Welcome Drinks & Welcome Meeting

 - Orientation Walk

 Group members travelling on the ASA ‘designated’ flight are scheduled to arrive at Venice’s Marco Polo Airport in the mid-afternoon.
 On arrival you will be transferred to your hotel by private water taxi.
 If you are travelling independently, please meet the ASA group at the Hotel Giorgione.
 ASA staff can also arrange an independent transfer for you.
 After check-in we commence our program with welcome drinks and a welcome meeting at Hotel Giorgione, followed by a short orientation walk in the area around the hotel.
 (Overnight Venice)